Nottingham Forest vs Southampton: How to watch, stream link, team news

 OUT: Neco Williams (head), Willy Boly (thigh), Dean Henderson (thigh), Chris Wood (thigh), Cheickou Kouyate (thigh), Giulian Biancone (knee), Omar Richards (calf), Ryan Yates (shoulder) | QUESTIONABLE: Taiwo Awoniyi (thigh), Moussa Niakhate (hamstring), Gustavo Scarpa (knee), Jack Colback (concussion), Jonjo Shelvey (undisclosed), Brennan Johnson (undisclosed).

-On Thursday Manchester United lost 1-0 at Brighton with the last kick of the game as Erik ten Hag’s injury-hit side are showing signs of fatigue.
-They went toe-to-toe with the Seagulls but losing key central defenders and running the likes of Bruno Fernandes and Marcus Rashford into the ground is now having a serious impact.
-They should just about hold on to a top four spot but now Brighton, and Liverpool, are breathing down their neck.
+35th minute – Jason Steele turns the ball into his own goal, gives Everton 3-0 lead

-How to watch West Ham vs Manchester United live, stream link and start time
+How to watch Brighton vs Everton live, stream link and start time

 Can Manchester United’s new-look side keep its place in the top four?
 What about Newcastle?
 Is Tottenham going to turn things around to claim a place or will another new name, Brighton or Aston Villa, make their claim?
 Liverpool’s not out of this, either…